rllabmcgill/rlcourse-february-10-Pulkit-Khandelwal/README.md

 Expected Sarsa: On-policy Q-learning.

 Three environments:
-Windy falvour of Cliff Walking
+Windy falvour of Cliff Walking;

-Windy Gridworld
+Windy Gridworld;

-Gridworld
+Gridworld.

 The three different IPython Notebooks have different results (the theory is the same) for the different environments.
 The notebook contains expalnation, code, results, analysis and critical comments.